High Protein Oatmeal Bowl (That Won't Make You Sleepy!)

 1 tablespoon of pastured butter or coconut oil

 Pour into your favorite bowl and top with butter or coconut oil so it melts while hot.
 If you didn't add fruit already, add it now.
-Top with nuts and seeds of your choice.
+Top with nuts and seeds of your choice and a drizzle of honey if tolerated.

 Let me know if you try this out!
 You can post in comments below or tag me in any photos on Instagram @nourishandcherish.ntp!